mikeathan/nodeherder/README.md

 - frontend - tabs - load tab on click -(leave for now)
 - frontend - handle timerange enum colours
 - toggle for live data ? later
-- authomation schedule - disable/enable button accorsing to scheduler if Manual Trigger
+- authomation schedule - disable/enable button accorsing to scheduler if Manual Trigger - DONE
+- create device card view with sensor data and editor/options view

 once we send the request
 store response in metrics store ? needs thinking if we need that